russellh76/FiddlerCustomRules/README.md

 The function is _impersonateDiscoverRequest_.

 ##  Shorthand Column
-Logic is called from OnBeforeRequest, compresses a version of each UI Post into the Comments column for ease of use.</br>
+Logic is called from _OnBeforeRequest_, compresses a version of each UI Post into the Comments column for ease of use.</br>
 The function doing the work is _DiscoRequestMsgType_.

 ##  Cookie Hardcode
 Hardcode a session ID that overwrites the value used by the browser.</br>
-Logic is presently wholly contained in the OnBeforeRequest function.
+Logic is presently wholly contained in the _OnBeforeRequest_ function.

 ##  Cross Domain Sessionization.
 Configure IFs for the relevant domains such that sessions will stitch across domain.</br>
-Logic is presently wholly contained in the OnBeforeRequest function.
+Logic is presently wholly contained in the _OnBeforeRequest_ function.

 ## Reverse Proxy configuration
 Handy for redirecting an existing POST to a different target page/domain.</br>
-Logic is presently wholly contained in the OnBeforeRequest function.
+Logic is presently wholly contained in the _OnBeforeRequest_ function.